- Role-based, attribute-based, & just-in-time access to infrastructure

 With cloud adoption growing at a breakneck pace, cyberattacks are becoming increasingly common and sophisticated.
 For example, identity-related fraud nearly doubled between 2020 and 2021.
 To mitigate risk, modern companies need powerful solutions that simplify identity protection, threat management, and regulatory compliance.
 This is where the right IAM product can help.

-An identity and access management system provides visibility across the entire tech stack, giving organizations a secure way to offer their employees a frictionless user experience.
+An identity and access management system provides visibility across the entire tech stack, giving organizations a secure way to offer their employees a frustration-free user experience.
 When choosing between IAM solution providers, look for a reliable tool that fits your budget and is highly secure, and easy to implement, use, and customize.

 Get IAM Right with StrongDM